Convergence of spherical averages for actions of Fuchsian Groups: Introduction

 For two rotations of a sphere, convergence of spherical averages was established by Arnold and Krylov \cite{ArnKr}, and a general mean ergodic theorem for actions of free groups was proved by Guivarc'h \cite{Guivarch}.

-A first general pointwise ergodic theorem for convolution averages on a countable group is due to Oseledets \cite{Oseled} who relied on the martingale convergence theorem.

-The first general pointwise ergodic theorems for free semigroups and groups were given by R.I.
-Grigorchuk in 1986 \cite{Grig86}, where the main result is Ces{\`a}ro convergence of spherical averages for measure-preserving actions of a free semigroup and group.
-Convergence of the actual spherical averages for free groups was established by Nevo \cite{Nevo94} for functions in $L_2$ and Nevo and Stein \cite{NeSt94} for functions in $L_p$, $p>1$ using spectral theory methods.
+The first general pointwise ergodic theorem for convolution averages on a countable group is due to Oseledets \cite{Oseled} who relied on the martingale convergence theorem.
+The first general pointwise ergodic theorems for free semigroups and groups were given by R.I.~Grigorchuk in 1986 \cite{Grig86}, where the main result is Ces{\`a}ro convergence of spherical averages for measure-preserving actions of a free semigroup and group.
+Convergence of the actual spherical averages for free groups was established by Nevo \cite{Nevo94} for functions in $L^2$ and Nevo and Stein \cite{NeSt94} for functions in $L^p$, $p>1$ using spectral theory methods.
 Nevo, Stein, and Margulis \cite{NeSt97,MarNeSt} considered ball averages for actions of connected semisimple Lie group with finite center and no nontrivial compact factors and showed that these ball averages converge almost everywhere and in $L^p$, $p>1$.
 Note that, as shown by Tao~\cite{Tao}, whose argument is inspired by Ornstein's counterexample \cite{Ornst}, pointwise convergence of spherical averages for functions in~$L^1$ does not hold even for actions of free groups.

 The method of Markov operators in the proof of ergodic theorems for actions of free semigroups and groups was suggested by R. I. Grigorchuk \cite{Grig99,Grig00}, J.-P. Thouvenot (oral communication), and in \cite{Buf-FAA}.
 In \cite{Buf-Annals} pointwise convergence is proved for Markovian spherical averages under the additional assumption that the Markov chain be reversible.
 The key step in \cite{Buf-Annals} is the triviality of the tail sigma-algebra for the corresponding Markov operator; this is proved using Rota's ``Alternierende Verfahren'' \cite{Rota}, that is to say, martingale convergence.
-The reduction of powers of the Markov operator to Rota's ``Alternierende Verfahren'' in \cite{Buf-Annals} essentially relies on the reversibility of the Markov chain.
-In this paper, the proof of Theorem~\ref{thm:main} is based on a general result on convergence of Markov operators, which is an extension of the result from~\cite{Buf-Annals}, and its proof also goes along the same lines, see Section~\ref{sec:conv-general}.
 Another result in this direction was obtained in \cite{BowBufRom}; it states the mean convergence for analogues of spherical averages for an arbitrary Markov chain satisfying very mild conditions.
 It is not known whether similar result holds for pointwise convergence.